-Family: two or more persons related by blood, marriage, or decree of court, who are living in a single residence and are included in one or more of the following categories:
+Family: Per 20 C.F.R.
+675.300, two or more persons related by blood, marriage, or decree of court, who are living in a single residence and are included in one or more of the following categories:

-- a.
-Two spouses and dependent children.

-- b.
-A parent or guardian and dependent children.
+- 1. A married couple and dependent children; - 2.
+A parent or guardian and dependent children; or - 3.
+A married couple.

-- c.
-Two spouses.